bricker0/choropleth_map/README.md

 (f) You can double-click the color swatches to change them, double-click the class labels in the Legend to change them, and double-click on the class values themselves to change them.

 ![Image of New QGIS Classifying Symbology](https://github.com/bricker0/choropleth_map/blob/master/images/Picture33.png)

+# Optional: Normalize your SDG data in QGIS.

+You need to use "field calculator" in QGIS to normalize your data if you are working with raw counts.

 # Change the projection